-Many of our clients are able to proceed on their own (pro se), with the help of an attorney in drafting paperwork, legal advice, and procedural directions.
+Many of our clients are able to proceed on their own (pro se) with the help of an attorney in drafting paperwork and giving legal advice and procedural directions.
 Clients who do proceed pro se are encouraged to return for review of the documents they plan to file and continuing assessment of the case for appropriateness and availability of referral.

-We also provide our clients with information about community resources that will help them with problems associated with their presenting legal problem.
-These referrals include referrals for emergency or shelter housing, mental health services, respite care, volunteer dental services, low or no cost parenting classes, domestic violence support groups, and drug and alcohol evaluation and treatment.
+We also provide our clients with information about community resources that will help them with problems associated with their legal problem.
+This includes referrals for emergency or shelter housing, mental health services, respite care, volunteer dental services, low- or no-cost parenting classes, domestic violence support groups, and drug and alcohol evaluation and treatment.